-A feminist newsletter about diversity in Tech & Design
+A feminist newsletter on diversity in Tech and Design purpledesign.xyz

 Technology and design have tremendous power, they impact our lives every day in almost any task we perform and they’re also shaping our future.
 So it sounds obvious to me that having a diversity of experiences across people working in technology should be a priority, a must, in order to design and build accessible products in which everyone is represented and taken into account.

 But the reality is that the tech industry is overwhelmingly dominated by white cis straight men, and this is not only proven bad for business, it’s also unfair and dangerous.
-A lack of diverse ideas and representation is fuel to gender, race, functional diversity and class inequality.
+A lack of diverse ideas and representation is fuel to gender, race and class inequality.

 If you made it this far it means you’d love things to change as much as I do, so thanks for reading and subscribe! ❤️

-Get all the good stuff it in your inbox once a month
+Get all the good stuff in your inbox once a month